The roots of 20-sim go back to the early 70’s. It all started at the University of Twente.

 Modeling and Analysis eXpert system (MAX)

-While CAMAS was all built around bond graphs, a new prototype package called MAX was built at the University of Twente to investigated object oriented modeling techniques and modeling by physical components / iconic diagrams.
+While CAMAS was all built around bond graphs, a new prototype package called MAX was built at the University of Twente to investigate object oriented modeling techniques and modeling by physical components / iconic diagrams.
 MAX was the result of the Ph.D. project of Theo de Vries, Arno Breunese and Johannes van Dijk (all supervised by Job van Amerongen and Peter Breedveld).

 In 1995, Controllab Products BV. was established to start the commerical development of the software.
 The experimental package CAMAS was further developped to supporting modeling with equations, block diagrams, bond graphs and a mixture of these.